Apply for a Grant

-Register now for Grantee Center, our interactive community resource for applicants and grantees!
-From Grantee Center you can apply online, view your current and past applications and grants, submit reports, view the latest information about grant opportunities, and more.
+Register now for Grantee Center, our interactive resource for applicants and grantees.
+From Grantee Center you can apply for a grant, view your current and past applications, submit reports, view the latest information about grant opportunities, and more.

-Click here to go to Grantee Center or access it from the top navigation of every page of our website.
+You can register or log in from the top navigation of every page of our website.

 Learn How to Apply

-The Foundation occasionally invites off-cycle grant proposals from organizations with time-sensitive projects and whose programs are a close fit with our program areas’ strategic goals.
-If you have a time-sensitive request, please contact a Program Officer before submitting an application.
+Occasionally, we also accept proposals for time-sensitive programs that fit one our Program Areas’ strategic goals.
+If you think this applies to you, please contact a Program Officer before submitting an application.